- Work With USAID

 The Private Voluntary Organization (PVO) registration program connects USAID with new and capable NGO partners that provide lasting solutions to development, humanitarian and health challenges.

 A subset of the wider NGO community, PVOs have for more than 50 years played an essential role in USAID's efforts to address global humanitarian and development needs.
-In FY 2010, PVOs leveraged over $22.9 billion in private donations with an additional $3.5 billion of USAID support.
+In FY 2013, PVOs raised $24.1 billion in private support and received $2.8 billion in USAID support.

 The PVO registration process enables USAID to identify capable partners and ensures that registrants meet the Agency's basic partnership requirements.
 An organization that meets the definition of a PVO must register to compete for grants and other types of funding.